We know living with the results of a stroke can be difficult.

 For your first treatment plan, we often suggest a duration of 4 weeks.
 This allows us to see how you progress and how you are doing with your Home Exercise Program.

 Depending on what the findings are, and what your goals are, you will talk about what type of session is most appropriate and how many weeks you should start with.

 When you are first diagnosed with a stroke, you might know that the road ahead is a long one.

 Here's some information that your physician won't discuss with you: You can still improve!
 We know that a stroke causes damage to the nervous system.
 We also know that the brain has the ability to heal itself.
 All you need to do is provide a little bit of guidance.

 When the brain has lost specific functions, the body will learn to compensate.
 This means that it will use different movement patterns to accomplish a specific task.
 This is not always the most efficient way to move and people can experience pain and weakness.

 Exercise is very important to make sure that you continue to use the correct muscles, to prevent them from wasting away.
 You can do this on your own, or with the help of a physiotherapist who practices neurology.
-The important thing is that you learn to use your muscles again.